dgroomes/jshell-playground/README.md

 🚀 JShell to the rescue!

 JShell removes all of those requirements and enables a beginner programmer to start learning and exploring Java without all the fuss!
+This project is my attempt to learn about JShell and share my findings.

+### Quick start

-Start with the `basic/` sub-project.
+Start with the [basic/](basic/) sub-project.

 ### Learn about JShell